Manual web application security testing: A complete guide for 2026

 Step 1: Information gathering

-Passive recon
+Passive reconnaissance

-• Identifying subdomains through public databases
+• Identifying subdomains through public databases,

 • Reviewing documentation and developer pages

-• Google dorking and OSINT analysis
+• Google dorking, OSINT analysis

-Active recon
+Active reconnaissance

 • Enumerating directories and endpoints